 On the other hand, if you want a more sleek look or move places often, metal beds can be your bed of choice.
 They are the choice for minimalistic interiors and offer more versatility.

-That being said, it all comes down to your preference.
+It all comes down to your preference.
 The design you are trying to achieve, how much maintanence are you willing to do, how highly customised do you want the bed to be; all should play a role in your decision.
+It’s important to buy a strong bed, regardless of material.

 To wrap it up, good quality metal beds are designed and rigorously tested to ensure they are strong enough to provide excellent support and survive wear and tear inflicted by daily use or moving.
 This means you do not have to compromise on strength and longevity for the style you desire for your metal bed.